derrickpelletier/maptile/README.md

 ------

-Here is some code for using this currently:
+Here is some code for using this currently, make sure to check out the example.js file.

 ```javascript
 // Define the maptile object